-Because one renovation always leads into another… this turned into to a master bedroom renovation too.
+Because one renovation always leads into another… this turned into to a bedroom renovation too.
 We knocked down a wall to combine two bedrooms into one.
 This now-missing wall used to hold the rooms’ closets which meant we were left with none.

 We liked the look of built in cabinetry (but couldn’t swing the price).
 We liked the look of the IKEA PAX unit (but have short ceilings and weren’t sure about the long term durability of the doors).
 Compromise = Ikea hack.

 We cut down four 90″ Pax units from Ikea to fit our 80″ ceilings, secured them to the wall and added a hardwood frame over it.
 Then we took a crack at carpentry and built tongue and groove style shaker doors and painted it all out in Benjamin Moore Decorators White.